foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

     git config --global credential.https://source.foundries.io.username fio-oauth2
     git config --global credential.https://source.foundries.io.helper fio

 2. Create the symbolic link manually.
-The correct path will be displayed in the `Fioctl` error message and may vary depending on your operating system and Git configuration environment.
+   The correct path will be displayed in the ``fioctl`` error message and may vary depending on your operating system and Git configuration environment.

  **Example**: